-In this case, the application will tend to run MRP quite frequently.
-When the MRP/ERP system is properly integrated to the detailed scheduling system to the production schedule.
-The changes to the production schedule are then fed back to the MRP/ERP system which then makes adjustments — although the adjustments are at a higher level of aggregation.
+In this case, the application will tend to run MRP quite frequently when the MRP/ERP system is integrated correctly into the detailed scheduling system to the production schedule.
+The changes to the production schedule are then fed back to the MRP/ERP system, which then makes adjustments — although the modifications are at a higher level of aggregation.

 So, the production planning that is performed in the ERP system merely sets up the production scheduling system so it can go to work.
-And it does not just need a “little help” from the production scheduling system, the production scheduling system is far more complex than what ERP MRP run is doing.
+And it does not just need a “little help” from the production scheduling system.
+The production scheduling system is far more complicated than what ERP MRP run is doing.

-There is a very strong tendency to oversimplify and to conceptually unify manufacturing environments.
+There is a powerful tendency to oversimplify and to unify manufacturing environments conceptually.
 For whatever reason, when many people think of manufacturing, they think of a discrete production line.
 However, there is so much variety in manufacturing.
 This is cheese being mixed.
 Mixing operations are their specific type of scheduling problem (and they can be simple or complex).

 This is an oil refinery.
 The production scheduling is so specific for the petrochemical industry that it is mostly dominated by a single software vendor that only focuses on developing solutions for this industry.

-And considering the variety of manufacturing environments, gets to the next topic of this article which is the all important matching process between system selection/development and the specific requirements.
+And considering the variety of manufacturing environments, it gets to the next topic of this article, which is the all-important matching process between system selection/development and the specific requirements.

 How Does Your Production Scheduling System Match The Production Requirements?

-There is an important matching process that must be performed first to connect the right type of solution to the needs, and one of the important distinctions is based upon the complexity of the scheduling problem, which I break into low complexity, medium complexity, and complex or custom.
+There is a crucial matching process that must be performed first to connect the right type of solution to the needs, and one of the critical distinctions is based upon the complexity of the scheduling problem, which I break into low complexity, medium complexity, and complex or custom.

 - Low Complexity: Production scheduling environments that are simple enough to be managed in a spreadsheet.
 I have done this myself, creating a spreadsheet for paint mixing that can sort a sequence of production jobs based upon cost and change over time, however, this is only for simple things, and who knows what else I could have considered, but I didn’t because my tool was so simple.
 Few manufacturing environments are so simple that they can be effectively scheduled this way.